Summer 2022 applications are closed. We hope you participate next year!

-We are pleased to announce the fifth annual offering of Research Across the Curriculum, a professional development program to help faculty create or modify a research-based assignment in a course.
-The 2020 workshop will consist of three half-day sessions, from 8:30 am to 12:30 pm on June 9th, 10th, and 11th, facilitated by librarian Liza Harrington and science faculty member Amanda Hyde.
-Participating faculty will received a $300 stipend.
+After a two-year hiatus, we are thrilled to announce the return of Research Across the Curriculum, a professional development program to help faculty create or modify a research-based assignment in a course and integrate information literacy in their teaching.
+The 2022 workshop will be offered over 3 days –June 7-9, 2022 – in an online, Moodle-based format, with daily asynchronous and synchronous content.
+The workshop will be facilitated by librarian Claire Lobdell and science department chair Amanda Hyde, and participating faculty will receive a $300 stipend.

 This workshop will provide you with the time, support, and peer feedback to improve an existing research-based assignment, or try adding a research component to your class for the first time.
 In addition to an assignment, participants will create a curriculum to support research skills and a method for grading and giving feedback.

-There are 10 available spots, open to both adjuncts and full-time faculty.
-Those that apply by May 8th will be given preference.
+There are 10 available spots, which are open to both adjunct and full-time faculty.
+Previous years’ participants can apply again, though new participants will be given preference; faculty who apply by May 13th will also be given preference.

 We have had 34 faculty participate in this workshop in previous years.
 Ask your colleagues about it!
-One of last year’s participants said:
+A 2019 participant said: